janet-dev/ci-milestone-project-2/README.md

 [View the live project here.](https://janet-dev.github.io/ci-milestone-project-2/)

 The aim of the project is provide an easy to play game for most ages and to provide a non-taxing escape from daily stress.
-This game is based on the popular 2D retro version of Whack-A-Mole.
+This game is based on the popular arcade and 2D retro versions of Whac-A-Mole.

 The site is designed to be responsive and accessible on a range of devices, making it easy to use for potential users.